All Episodes

 Then you have, you know, Hillary's the one that's paying for Russian lies to impact the American people in an election.

-That's that the guy that interviewed Hillary, the guy that interviewed Michael Flynn.
+And then you're finding out the biggest Trump hater of all, the guy that interviewed Hillary, the guy that interviewed Michael Flynn.

-Oh, he's the same guy involved in everything involved in this and and best friends with one of the Pfizer court judges.
+Oh, he's the same guy involved in everything involved in this and best friends with one of the Pfizer court judges.

 And this really was supposed to be the last sanctuary, the last vestige, our national security apparatus.